dhocker/udmx-pyusb/Readme.md

 In this example, the open() method will default to opening the first uDMX interface with vendor ID 0x16c0 and product ID 0x05dc.

+A more complete programming example can be found in the **example.py** file.

 ## Learning Notes
 Here are some notes from this learning exercise.